spacecatpixel/lokidocs/docs/Advanced/CryptoNoteElements.md

 # CryptoNote Elements

-CryptoNote is an [abstraction layer](https://en.wikipedia.org/wiki/Abstraction_layer) that specifies the shared communications protocols and interface methods used by nodes in a communications network.
-The CryptoNote protocol powers several decentralised privacy focused digital currencies.

 Loki uses the Monero source code because of the high level of privacy it affords to transactions.
 Monero is an evolution on the [CryptoNote protocol](https://cryptonote.org/whitepaper.pdf), which uses [ring signatures](#ring-signatures), [stealth addresses](#stealth-addresses), and [RingCT](#ringct), giving users the ability to sign transactions and obfuscate amounts while maintaining plausible deniability.

 ## Ring Signatures